Ankaa3908/intexgral/README.md

 ## Description

-The package provides a central macro `\integral` that helps typesetting integrals.
+The package provides a central macro `\integral` that helps typeset integrals.
 As it only contains one argument – the integrand – its use is heavily dependent of a *keyval* interface.
-The latter allows the user to customise many elements of a integral, including:
+The latter allows the user to customise many elements of an integral, including:

 __On the package side__
 - Adaptation of the style to physics papers convention.